Colcot

 Colcot is a northern district of Barry, Vale of Glamorgan, in the Dyfan ward of South Wales.
 Dyfan ward is situated in the north west of Barry and its most northern edge is on the green belt of the town.
 Port Road West runs through the ward and is the main route to Cardiff and Cardiff International Airport in Rhoose.
-Dyfan benefits from a sports centre and Buttrills recreation field and The Barry Hospital can be found on Colcot Road.
+Dyfan benefits from a sports centre and Buttrills recreation field and The Barry Hospital is located on Colcot Road.
 It also contains the Colcot Primary School, the Colcot Arms pub, the St David's Methodist Church, Coastlands Family Church, a fish and chip shop/Chinese takeaway, Barry Arts Centre and Merthyr Dyfan Cemetery.

 History

 Nearby Merthyr Dyfan contained land belonging to a sub manor of Cadoxton.
 It contained two carucates and 240 customary acres of arable land, and there was a court or grange belonging to it in Colcot.

 Historically the farms Colcot Fawr and Colcot Ganol were in the vicinity, and a Collcot Farm is also mentioned in 1784.
 Colcot Fawr, once belonging to a John Love, was situated on the west side of Colcot Road, likely near where the Barry Comprehensive School now is.
 A prosperous farmer, he made his will in 1667 and died shortly afterwards in 1668; he is buried at Merthyr Dyfan church.
 The property was taken over by Thomas Love, who held Colcot Fawr until his death in 1683 when he is documented to have given £20 to his sisters Anne Love and Margaret Richard, and to his nephews and nieces, and a handsome number of his possessions to his brother Arnold.
 Anne is documented to have died in 1690, worth £41 and owed £29, 3 shillings.

 Colcot Primary School was built in 1952.
 Many of the council houses in the area were built in the 1950s; a testament to the period they were built today is street names like Elizabeth Avenue, named after the then recently crowned Queen and Margaret Avenue, named after her sister Princess Margaret.
 Barry Hospital, on Colcot Road, was established in the mid 1990s.